 This leads to the next financial consideration: technologist dependency.
 It is not unusual for large organizations, like hospitals and equipment manufacturers, to outsource everything about their website, including content management, to a firm paid monthly for the services they provide.
 These contracts usually run between $1,000.00-$8,000.00/mo. depending.
 But we are not talking about MRP/ERP systems, or stuff that has to be Sarbanes or HIPPA compliant.
 Often these firms are taking the heavy lifting for content management (which includes new pages and menu modifications at minimum) off the shoulders of their clients.
 But sometimes it is simply a case of the organization not understanding what a CMS like WordPress can be made to do for them, and how it can empower them to take control of their content while saving money and reducing technologist dependence.

 WordPress is familiar and supported throughout much of the web technology community.
-Building with a well-documented website from FlexTech Media means other WordPress integration experts or marketing people will be able to continue helping you.
+Getting a well-documented website means other WordPress integration experts or marketing people will be able to continue helping you.
 You are no longer beholden to a single firm that built something so proprietary only they can serve your needs.

 The Cost of Ownership

 Licensing fees are also real.
-Depending on your website’s complexity the cost can range from $550.00/annual to over $900.00/annual.
-This is not usually the case with simpler, RapidRollout websites from FlexTech Media.
-In that case, your costs will likely be less than $350.00/annual.
+Depending on your website’s complexity the cost can range from $150.00/annual to over $900.00/annual.

 Some WordPress firms hate plugins and will do anything to avoid them.
 But some, like FlexTech Media, test them ruthlessly and rely on them to provide sophisticated functionality supported not only by me, but also by the plugin vendor.
 I have a relationship with these vendors in that I support their own efforts by beta testing for them or providing structured feedback about bugs while offering test environments for those companies to try things out.
 That means you have two resources you can turn to if something goes wrong with a component, and I have a very thorough Technical Support approach, inspired by W. Edwards Deming, that most WordPress consultants lack.